 Overview of workflow submission in Terra from Genomics in the Cloud" by Geraldine A. Van der Auwera and Brian D. O'Connor (O'Reilly press)

-Bonus: What are Cromwell and PAPI?Cromwell is an open source (BSD 3-clause) execution engine written in Java that supports running WDL on three types of platforms: local machine (e.g., your laptop), a local cluster/compute farm accessed via a job scheduler (e.g., GridEngine) or a cloud platform (e.g., Google Cloud or Amazon AWS).
+Bonus: What are Cromwell and PAPI?Cromwell is an open source (BSD 3-clause) execution engine written in Java that supports running WDL on three types of platforms: local machines (e.g., your laptop), a local cluster/compute farm accessed via a job scheduler (e.g., GridEngine), or a cloud platform (e.g., Google Cloud or Amazon AWS).

 Pipelines API (aka "PAPI") is a Google Cloud service that provides an easy way to launch and monitor tasks running in the cloud.